about

 Our work focuses primarily on the following topics

-Fundamental to a more sustainable economic model is a paradigm shift in accounting practices, one that acknowledges the intrinsic value of cultural and natural capital and incorporates it into decision-making processes at all levels.
-By promoting a holistic approach to valuation based on thermal dynamic laws, he seeks to elevate the importance of preserving and enhancing these assets for the benefit of present and future generations.
+A more sustainable economic model requires a fundamental shift in accounting practices, one that recognises the intrinsic value of cultural and natural capital and integrates this value into decision making at every level.
+By promoting a holistic approach to valuation that aligns with thermodynamic principles, the Foundation seeks to emphasise the importance of protecting and strengthening these essential assets for the benefit of current and future generations.

-Frederic continues to explore the nuanced relationship between past and present, recognizing that we exist within an unbroken flow of time rather than in chronological isolation.
-This understanding fundamentally shapes our approach to sustainability and development.
+The Foundation continues to explore the relationship between past and present, recognising that communities exist within a continuous flow of time rather than in isolated chronological moments.
+This understanding shapes our approach to sustainability and development.

-He challenges both extremes: neither dismissing the past as obsolete nor uncritically venerating all historical practices.
+The Foundation challenges both extremes: neither dismissing the past as irrelevant nor venerating all historical practices without critical reflection.
 Instead, our research focuses on the thoughtful integration of heritage into contemporary life, examining how traditional knowledge and practices can meaningfully contribute to a sustainable tomorrow.

-Rather than relegating traditional practices to static displays or artificial recreations, we study how to weave historical wisdom into the fabric of modern living.
-This approach demands particular intellectual humility, as we recognize that vernacular methods often embody complex knowledge systems that may not be fully captured by contemporary scientific parameters.
+Rather than relegating traditional practices to static demonstrations or artificial recreations, the Foundation studies how historical knowledge can be woven into the fabric of modern living.
+This approach requires particular intellectual humility, as vernacular methods often contain complex knowledge systems that extend beyond the limits of contemporary scientific frameworks.

-Frederic believes that cultural diversity and biodiversity are inextricably linked, each essential to the other’s survival.
-Our research explores how preserving and enhancing place identity serves as a cornerstone for maintaining both these vital forms of diversity.
+The Foundation recognises that cultural diversity and biodiversity are closely interconnected, each essential to the resilience of the other.
+Our research explores how preserving and strengthening place identity serves as a cornerstone for maintaining both of these vital forms of diversity.

-We examine how distinct local identities contribute to the natural, cultural, and economic resilience of communities.
-This research challenges the homogenizing forces of global consumerism that have gradually eroded the unique character of places worldwide.
+We examine how distinct local identities contribute to the natural, cultural and economic resilience of communities.
+This work challenges the homogenising effects of global consumerism that have gradually eroded the unique character of places around the world.

-Our work reveals a fascinating paradox: while a place’s identity is deeply rooted in its local context, we often come to appreciate our home’s distinctive qualities through the fresh perspectives of our guests.
-This interplay between local and outside viewpoints enriches our understanding of place identity.
+Our research also highlights an important paradox: although a place’s identity is deeply rooted in its local context, people often appreciate its distinctive qualities more clearly through the perspectives of visitors.
+This interplay between local and external viewpoints enriches the understanding of place identity.

-Importantly, we recognize that maintaining place identity is not about fossilizing communities or pursuing isolation.
-Rather, true resilience emerges through a place’s capacity for openness and adaptability while retaining its essential character.
-Like a healthy ecosystem, a resilient local identity evolves and adapts while maintaining its core attributes.
+Central to our approach is the recognition that maintaining place identity is not about freezing communities in time or promoting isolation.
+True resilience emerges from a place’s ability to remain open and adaptable while preserving its essential character.
+Much like a healthy ecosystem, a resilient local identity evolves and transforms while maintaining its core attributes.

 Our regeneration effort aims to: